stryukovsky/aragon-dao-research/README.md

 $ make sync-tests
 ```

-The final output will look like a human readable tree:
+Each yaml file will produce a human readable tree like below, followed by a solidity test scaffold:

 ```
 # MyTest.tree